• Skip to primary navigation

 cookie and milk

 I never thought I'd be able to make a good cookie that was both gluten-free and vegan, so I'm thrilled with the results.
 The texture is indistinguishable from conventional cookies: thick, chewy, soft, and moist.
-Sweet rice flour and protein-rich almond butter help to take the place of gluten, and they also let the robust flavors of chocolate, buckwheat, and maple shine through.
+Sweet rice flour and almond butter help to take the place of gluten, and they also let the robust flavors of chocolate, buckwheat, and maple shine through.
 The oats give you something to sink your teeth into, and the occasional burst of flaky salt makes them utterly addictive.

 Chocolate Chip Almond Butter Cookies with Buckwheat, Maple, and Oats {Vegan and Gluten-Free} on baking tray